o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--new-york-university/index.md

 ## Research Areas at ITP MPS Graduate Program - New York University
 Learn about everything they do [here](https://itp.nyu.edu/ranch/projects/)

-## Careers after ITP MPS Graduate Program - New York University [🔗](https://itp.nyu.edu/ima/curriculum/life-after-ima/)
+## Careers after ITP MPS Graduate Program - New York University [read more](https://itp.nyu.edu/ima/curriculum/life-after-ima/)
 Graduates from the NYU's department of MPS find careers as designers and researchers who improve people's interactions with technology and the world around them.

 ### Job Titles